 Synapses – Nervous Communication Ep 5

-We know that nerve impulses are carried along neurones in a wave of depolarisation.
+We know that nerve impulses are transmitted along neurones in a wave of depolarisation.
 But how does a nerve impulse get transmitted from one neurone to the next?
 Well, that is where synapses come in.

 Structure of synapses